 Regnum Banya - Thermal Spa Hotel

-But that's not all.
-It offers a wellness area with several swimming pools, a hot tub, a jacuzzi, a sauna, and a steam bath.
-You can also enjoy wonderful massages and personalized treatments.
+The wellness area with multiple swimming pools, a hot tub, a jacuzzi, a sauna and a steam bath awaits you.

 Hot Springs Medical & Spa Hotel